-INSIDE: The Complete Guide to all the best Polar Express Train Ride Locations.
+INSIDE: The Complete Guide to all the best Polar Express Locations in America.

 Did you know you can book Polar Express tickets in real life?

 The answer to the question, is the Polar Express real? is YES.

 We first heard an inkling about a Polar Express train ride in Flagstaff Arizona, where you can ride the Grand Canyon Railway’s Polar Express from Williams in Arizona all the way to the ‘North Pole’ – less than an hour away!

 It sparked our curiosity and WE WANTED TO KNOW MORE!

 Turns out there’s LOTS of different REAL Polar Express train ride locations, all over America.

 Find the one closest to you, and start a new family Christmas tradition.

 Read our guide below to find the best seats for polar express train ride outings, plus heaps of Polar Express party ideas, Polar Express decorating ideas, and fun Polar Express movie facts.